What is Secure Web Gateway’s (SWG) Role in Zero Trust?

 This solution integrates full SWG security capabilities to provide an end-to-end application traffic management, data security classification, and leak prevention capability for managed and unmanaged devices.
 With continuous assessment of access flows, the risks related to web/internet traffic are effectively reduced through authenticated and controlled access for all users and devices.

-This solution can be delivered on-premises or in the cloud and generally includes essential capabilities such as URL filtering, application control, data loss prevention (DLP), antivirus (AV), and HTTPS inspection.
+This solution can be delivered on-premises or in the cloud and generally includes essential capabilities such as URL filtering, application control, data loss prevention (DLP), anti-malware, and HTTPS inspection.

 SWG benefits include: